- Explore CGIS Programs

 Funding opportunities: Financial aid and scholarships are available for many programs and the LSA Study Abroad Scholarship is also available to all eligible LSA students.

 Next Steps: Once you've spoken to your DAAS advisor, attend a First Step session where you will learn general information about studying abroad through CGIS.
-Once you've attended a First Step session, you will then be eligible to schedule an appointment with a CGIS advisor who will be able to help you through the application process and can address any of your questions or concerns in relations to curriculum, navigating your identity, navigating through a specific country, and so much more!
+Once you've attended a First Step session, you can schedule an appointment with a CGIS advisor who will be able to help you through the application process and can address any of your questions or concerns in relations to curriculum, navigating your identity, navigating through a specific country, and so much more!
+CGIS advisors also offer open advising throughout the week for quick questions you may have.